When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Geared vs Direct Drive motors

 Direct drive hub motors are only really suitable in applications where the power output is greater than 500w.
 These motors are usually big and heavy which can add to overall bike weight.
 They are not particularly efficient either, and this can result in a substantially lower battery range than their smaller geared motor counterparts.
-Another downside is if the battery runs out, then they can be incredibly hard to pedal due to the resistance in the motor.
+Another downside is if the battery runs out, then it can be incredibly hard to pedal due to the resistance in the motor.
 On the plus side, they are very reliable due to their simplicity.

-If you are building an electric bike to use on your own private land, and want something powerful but fairly cheap, then a 1000w direct drive hub motor would be ideal.
+If you are building an electric bike to use on your own private land, and want something powerful but fairly cheap, then a 1000w direct-drive hub motor would be ideal.
 You will need a 48v Lithium battery to go with the kit.

 Geared hub motors are considerably smaller and lighter, they are more efficient which means increased battery range.
-They are ideally suited to lower powered applications like road legal 250w motors.
-Due to their design they also produce a comparatively high amount of torque.
+They are ideally suited to lower-powered applications like road legal 250w motors.
+Due to their design, they also produce a comparatively high amount of torque.
 Another great feature is they incorporate a freewheeling system, so when the motor is not switched on or the battery runs out of power, you can pedal it like a normal bike with little to no extra resistance.
 This is particularly useful if you are training to get fitter.